 If you know of any organisation (schools, hospitals, work places) that would benefit from our services at TCF, please inform them about our work.
 Often people do not know what to say or do or how they can help someone who has lost a child or a sibling.

 TCF’s main function is to provide free counselling and support services to all bereaved parents, siblings or grandparents.
-Counsellors are available for one-on-one counselling telephonically or by booking a face-to-face session held at the TCF centre in Highlands North.
+Lay counsellors are available for one-on-one counselling telephonically or by booking a face-to-face session held at the TCF centre in Highlands North.
 Contact us.
-Our ‘counsellors’ are all bereaved parents who have received training in counselling skills but do not have counselling qualifications.
+Our ‘lay counsellors’ are all bereaved parents who have received training in counselling skills but do not have counselling qualifications.
 All TCF counsellors receive supervision from a qualified and highly experienced counsellor.

 If you need a friend who will understand, call us on (011) 440-6322 Monday to Friday 9.00 am to 1.00 pm.
 An after-hour number will be available if you need someone to talk to after hours.